Fetishsexuality – an Authentic Sexual Identity: The Empowering and Healing Potential Within Our Most Taboo Desires

 To the extent that generic statements can be made about desire, the meaningful distinction to be drawn between non-normative and normative desire is between desire that is marked by stigma, i.e., spoiled identity (Goffman, 1963) and desire that is not.
 When erotic desire violates social imperatives, the emergence of that desire within the psyche is shaped by and through that stigmatization.
 In a homophobic and heterosexist culture, experiences involving shame and narcissistic vulnerability are ubiquitous in the lives of men who offend gender through their expression of same-sex desire.
 Shame, as I am conceiving it, does not merely compromise or inhibit desire; it becomes part of the weave of desire itself, actually shaping it. (p.
 37)

 It is my view that what Frommer describes represents desire entangled with shame, which will certainly impact how desire will or can be expressed.
 However, his identification of this situation seemingly stops there.
 That is the way it is!
 My belief and experience is that it is possible and imperative to untangle the embedded mythos of shame in the unconscious from the differentiated erotic mythos of the individual.
 They are two separate and distinct personas.
 The shame mythos taints, interferes with, or fully prohibits the physical, emotional, and psychological expression of the authentic erotic desire.
-There is also the potential that someone’s PEM involves their being ritually shamed or degraded in a way that has a compelling and desirable erotic charge.
+There is also the potential that someone’s PEM involves their being ritually shamed or degraded in a way that has a compelling and desirable erotic charge, but in no way reflects any actual traumatic experience they had growing up.
 In this case, an erotic encounter done within a safe, conscious, negotiated ritual with a trusted partner is exactly what should be condoned in support of authentic sexual expression.

 In the case where a client’s authentic sexuality is tangled in shame, in my experience, there is often a strong body correlation.
 Their authentic sexual expression, emotionally and physically, and their liveliness in general is encumbered by the weights and chains of shame.
 Work at the body level will often be indicated to support the client in getting present, embodied, grounded, and prepared for whatever other work may follow.
 Body-centered work can also locate and begin to release the many fears, shames, and other tensions that have accumulated in the body after decades of hiding, judging, or holding back the desire (Bowen, 2011; Lowen, 1975).
 At an even deeper layer of the work that might open up with a client, and as was the case with the client described previously, a negotiated ritual process might be agreed on, where the therapist embodies a mythic counterpart to the persona in the myth that drives the client’s desire.